lcsouzamenezes/OpenCatapult/src/Plugins/GeneratorProvider/Polyrific.Catapult.Plugins.AspNetCoreMvc/src/Resources/README.md

 # Introduction
-This project is generated using opencatapult's built-in code generator provider.
+This project is generated using OpenCatapult's built-in code generator provider.
 It uses ASP NET Core MVC as the Web Framework and Entity Framework Core as the ORM.
+Please find more info in the [docs](https://docs.opencatapult.net/references/task-provider/generator-provider#polyrific-catapult-plugins-aspnetcoremvc).

+_**Note:** The content of this `Readme.md` file can be safely modified to fit your project requirements._

 ## Quick Start
 You would require [dotnet core sdk](https://dotnet.microsoft.com/download/dotnet-core/2.1) to run this in your local.
 Please go to the directory by using the cd command